hytechclub/web-102/FunctionParameters/SelfPacedWork.md

 1. Open the **script.js** file for editing
 1. In the `changeBackground` function definition, add a parameter named `backgroundUrl`
     - It should go in between the parentheses right after the function name
-1. In the body of the `changeBackground` function, replace **Pokemon.jpg** with the variable value of the parameter
+1. In the body of the `changeBackground` function, replace the image URL with the variable value of the parameter
     - Using a template literal, it should look something like this:
         ```js
         `url(${backgroundUrl})`;`